 ESPS 4 Apply to this Program.
 The Program will not finance large vessels or equipment at the commercial level.
 The actions of the Program correspond to research studies to determine the status of stocks and the development of a demersal fishery.
 However, some project activities may be exposed to risks due to natural hazards and climate change.
-At a general level, this evaluation did not find evidence of a worsening of risks due to implementing the program project activities.
+Generally, this evaluation did not find evidence of worsening risks due to implementing the Program project activities.